Co-Dependents' Day: Critical response

-James Greene of Nerve.com put the episode sixth on his list Ten Times The Simpsons Jumped the Shark, singling out the storyline of Homer deliberately framing Marge for a crime he committed just to save his own skin.
+James Greene of Nerve put the episode sixth on his list "Ten Times The Simpsons Jumped the Shark", singling out the storyline of Homer deliberately framing Marge for a crime he committed just to save his own skin.
 Greene remarked "This Homer wasn't a sometimes-insensitive-but-largely-sympathetic lug.
 He was just a douche."
-He did however like the "excellent" B-story, but found that it was "completely overshadowed by a very uncomfortable moment in the Simpson-Bouvier union.”
+He did however like the "excellent" B-story, but found that it was "completely overshadowed by a very uncomfortable moment in the Simpson-Bouvier union."

+The episode has been cited as a reason that Marge should leave Homer.
+Josh Kurp of Uproxx called it "the worst thing Homer's ever done to Marge".
+Anna Leszkiewicz of the New Statesman said, "I'm genuinely scared for her, what is happening to these once happy adults??"